benno094/pdf-anki/README.md

 # PDF to Anki

+All credit goes to benno094, who originally created the code.

 ## Introduction

 PDF to Anki program using GPT 4o mini from OpenAI.
 Streamlit is the web-GUI.
 Shout-out to OpenAI and Streamlit for saving me a ton of work!